TEAC 1039 Scientist, Artist, Teacher

 Legacy Code 102821

-Description This unit is designed to develop pre-service teachers' efficacy and identities in the content area of science and the arts.
-Building on the concepts of teaching-artists and scientist-as-teacher this unit gives future teachers agency to create innovative and transformative learning experiences for the primary classroom.
-In this unit students build on their content knowledge in science and the arts, as developed in the units Science and Technology in the Primary Years, and Creative Arts Education.
+Description This subject is designed to develop pre-service teachers' efficacy and identities in the content area of science and the arts.
+Building on the concepts of teaching-artists and scientist-as-teacher this subject gives future teachers agency to create innovative and transformative learning experiences for the primary classroom.
+In this subject students build on their content knowledge in science and the arts, as developed in the subjects Science and Technology in the Primary Years, and Creative Arts Education.
 They will develop science, performing arts (dance, drama and music), visual arts and media arts skills which can enhance their repertoire for the classroom.
-This unit will additionally explore the intersection of science and the arts, developing knowledge of creativity, aesthetics, innovation, artistic and scientific processes.
+This subject will additionally explore the intersection of science and the arts, developing knowledge of creativity, aesthetics, innovation, artistic and scientific processes.
 It has been designed to give all students the opportunity to develop their knowledge, understanding, skills, confidence and competence in the science and the arts in discrete and integrated forms.

 Discipline Teacher Education: Primary

 Student Contribution Band HECS Band 1 10cp

 Check your fees via the Fees page.

 Students must be enrolled in 1876 Bachelor of Education (Primary).

 On successful completion of this subject, students should be able to:

 - Demonstrate an understanding of Science and Arts in the context of the Primary classroom, including theories, philosophies and practices that underpin them;

 - Research, reflect on and critically analyse the importance of Science, the Arts and their integration in the holistic development of children and their role in building innovation and skills for the future.